 These aren't Claude-specific.
 They apply to every AI tool on the market right now.

 AI is confidently wrong.
 Every model hallucinates.
 The better the model, the more convincing the hallucination.
 Never trust a critical fact, a specific number, or a citation without checking it yourself.
-This is especially dangerous in legal, financial, and medical contexts where a wrong number has real consequences.
+This is especially dangerous in legal, financial, and medical contexts.

 AI amplifies your direction.
 If you give it a bad brief, you get a polished bad output.
 AI doesn't push back on a flawed premise the way a good colleague would.
-It'll execute your instructions perfectly, even when the instructions are wrong.
 The quality of your input determines the quality of the output.

 AI isn't private by default.
 Understand the data retention policies of any tool you use.
 Free tiers typically use your conversations for training.
 Paid and enterprise tiers usually don't, but read the terms.
-If you're working with client data, sensitive documents, or IP, check what happens to your input before you paste it in.
+If you're working with client data, check what happens to your input before you paste it in.

 How RIVER Uses All Three